-Alternatives Considered but Dismissed from Further Consideration

-An EA is required to have only one build alternative in addition to the No-Build Alternative.
-During the alternatives evaluation process, however, other build alternatives may have been evaluated but dismissed from further consideration for a variety of reasons.
+Alternatives Considered but Dismissed from Further Consideration may have been evaluated but dismissed from further consideration for a variety of reasons.
 The reasons for dismissing other alternatives considered should be briefly presented in the EA.
 ADOT maintains all of the data and information on the dismissed alternatives.
 ADOT may prepare an alternatives selection report that fully evaluates each alternative considered.
 The level of detail to present in the EA for alternatives considered but dismissed is decided by the ADOT study team.